joewashear007/BlenderWebController/README.md

 Main Feature List:
 ------------------------------------------

- + Control the BGE using your smartphone!
+ + Control the BGE using your smartphone or any web browser!
- + Everything included in the add-on, use only the standard python modules (website does use CDN so internet connection is required)
+ + Everything included in the add-on, uses only the standard python modules (website does use CDN so internet connection is required)
- + Create new objects in blender, so it won't modify anything
+ + Create new objects in blender, so it won't modify anything you have created
  + Uses python to create a web host to launch the controlling website
  + The website features button, keyboard, and touch controls
  + The website has a QR code for the connection information to easily share with others
  + Master/Everyone control modes; Switch on will only allow that user to control the model, Off will allow anyone to control it.
+ + Custom Buttons can be created to fire your own Actuators
 >

  How to use